Pytest-with-Eric/pytest-mock-example/README.md

-# PyTest Mocking Example - APIs, Functions, Classes, AWS Services and More
+# Pytest Mocking Example

-This repo contains the sample code for the article - [Introduction to Pytest Mocking - What It Is and Why You Need It](https://pytest-with-eric.com/pytest-advanced/pytest-mocking//)
+This repo contains the sample code for the article - [How To Mock In Pytest?
+(A Comprehensive Guide)](https://pytest-with-eric.com/pytest-advanced/pytest-mocking//)

 This project explains how to Mock various objects, functions, classes, Rest API responses and even AWS services with Pytest Mock.

 # Requirements
-* Python (3.10.9)
+* Python (3.12)

 Please install the dependencies via the `requirements.txt` file using
 ```commandline